ghxstship/dragonflyone/BACKLOG.md

 **Description:**
 Connect the existing `SearchFilter` component's preset functionality to the `saved-filters.ts` backend.
 Users should be able to save, name, and quickly apply filter combinations.

+**Blocker:**
+- `saved_filters` and `saved_views` tables need to be created in the database
+- Run migration to create tables, then regenerate Supabase types
+- Hook infrastructure created: `packages/config/hooks/useSavedFilters.ts`

 **Current State:**
 - `SearchFilter` exists: `packages/ui/src/molecules/search-filter.tsx`